job-agent/job-agent-platform/README.md

 2. Check bot logs: `docker compose logs telegram_bot -f`
 3. Ensure the bot is started: `docker compose ps telegram_bot`
 4. Verify RabbitMQ connection is established
+5. If `TELEGRAM_ALLOWED_USER_IDS` is set, verify your Telegram user ID is in the list (unauthorized users are silently ignored)

 ## Contributing